 - Artemisia yomogi (mid August - October)

-If you know you are allergic to pollen, it is advised to get prescriptions for appropriate medication before pollen levels get high.
+If you know you are allergic to pollen, it is advisable to get prescriptions for appropriate medication before pollen levels get high.
 Visit a doctor two weeks before the season starts at the very latest.
 Ask your doctor if you need to continue taking the medication throughout the season after the symptoms ease; they may quickly come back and be worse if you stop taking the medication in the middle of the season.

 Novel influenzas are strains of avian flu that were once prevalent among bird populations.
 However, due to subsequent contact with humans and swine, they have evolved into something that is now easily spread among people.